cpfaff/mspm/README.md

 1. Primary data

    This folder stores the primary data of your research.
+That includes e.g. data which you just typed in from your field book or data which is not yet checked for plausibility and integrity.
 You should treat this folder as write protected.
 That basically means, non of your R scripts should write here.

 2. Interim data